matihost/monorepo/terraform/aws/aws-eks/README.md

 In particular it creates:

-- EKS with Auto mode
+- EKS with Auto mode - with two NodePools:
+  - `system` - buildin for critical workflows
+  - custom `compute-spot-arm64` - for as cheap as possible workflows based on ARM64 and Spot instances
-- EFS and CSI Snapshots addons
+- Cloud Watch, EFS and CSI Snapshots addons
 - Configure storage, ingress, node pool classes
-- Configure app namespaces (quuota, limits, networkpolicies)
+- Configure app namespaces (quota, limits, networkpolicies)
+  - For each managed namespace creates `edit` and `view` rolebinding for Groups `NSNAME-edit` and `NSNAME-view`
+  - Assign optionally `EKS Pod Identity Role` to namespace `app` Service Account.
+  - Assign optionally `IRSA` to namespace `app-irsa` Service Account.
 - Configure OIDC authen & authz (Keycloak tested) with Group
   - Add ClusterRoleBinding allowing `cluster-admin` for Group: `cluster-admins`
-  - For each managed namespace creates `edit` and `view` rolebinding for Groups `NSNAME-edit` and `NSNAME-view`

 ## Prerequisites